makrai/notes/buechel18-emo-multiling-multitask-naacl.md

 * We use leaky ReLU activation (LReLU) as nonlinearity (Maas+ 2013)
 * dropout (Srivastava+ 2014) is applied during training
-* We train for 15, 000 iterations (well beyond convergence on each data set)
+* 15, 000 iterations (well beyond convergence on each data set)
+* Adam optimizer (Kingma and Ba, 2015)
+  * .001 base learning rate,
+  * batch size of 128
+  * Mean-Squared-Error loss
-* Adam optimizer (Kingma and Ba, 2015) of .001 base learning rate, batch size of 128 and Mean-Squared-Error loss.
-The weights are initialized from a normal distri with a standard deviation .001 biases are uniformly initialized as .01
+  * weights are initialized from a normal distri with a standard deviation .001
+  * biases are uniformly initialized as .01
-  Tensorflow is used for implementation
+  * Tensorflow is used for implementation

 # 4 Results 7